Please report broken hyperlinks using the Reply option at the bottom of each page.

 What is “luck?”

-Since “luck,” though, can only be perceived subjectively – like feelings and opinions – then “luck” cannot be a thing.
-“Luck” occupies nothing but perception or thought, which are only things to the person(s) doing the perceiving and/or thinking.
-“Luck,” then, is not a thing.
-If “luck” is not a thing, then “luck” is nothing.
+Since “luck,” though, can only be perceived subjectively – like feelings and opinions – then “luck” cannot be an objective, universal reality.
+“Luck” occupies nothing but perception or thought, which are only “real” to the person(s) doing the perceiving and/or thinking.
+“Luck,” then, is not an objective reality.
+Since “luck” is not a real thing, then “luck” is nothing.

-Anyone with objective evidence challenging this logic is invited to make their case to the contrary.
+Anyone with objective evidence challenging this logic is invited to make their case to the contrary using the Reply option below..